Health resources

 - Pharmacare/Prescription Drug Coverage

-Prescription Drug Coverage (Pharmacare): The Department of Community Services provides prescription drug coverage (Pharmacare) to:
+Prescription Drug Coverage (Pharmacare): The Department of Community Services supplies prescription drug coverage (Pharmacare) to:

-- Employment Support and Income Assistance clients (including Extended Pharmacare and Transitional Pharmacare clients)
+- Employment Support and Income Assistance clients (this includes Extended Pharmacare and Transitional Pharmacare clients)

 - Disability Support Program clients